Cape May County long-term care facility has 28 COVID-19 cases, 1 death

-Sixteen residents and 12 staff members at the facility in North Cape May have tested positive for new coronavirus, according to a statement from Genesis HealthCare, which is headquartered in Kennett Square, Pennsylvania, and owns the 120-bed facility.
+Sixteen residents and 12 staff members at the facility in North Cape May have tested positive for the new coronavirus, according to a statement from Kennett Square, Pennsylvania-based Genesis HealthCare, which owns the 120-bed facility and others in South Jersey and across the nation.

+A news release from Cape May County on Tuesday identified the deceased as an 86-year-old man with “significant underlying health conditions.”

 “Public Health has been preparing for the possibility of outbreaks happening in skilled nursing facilities and other congregate care settings, and we have provided clear guidance for facilities in responding and controlling the spread of illness,” said Mary Tighe, assistant director of public health nursing for Cape May County.